resistance-modelling/slim/docs/source/model.rst

 of supported treatments can be found in :py:class:`slim.types.TreatmentTypes.Treatment`.

 When a treatment is administered some delay occurs before effects are noticeable (non-chemical treatments have a virtual delay of one day).
-The mortality rate is computed in :py:meth:`slim.simulation.cage.Cage.get_lice_treatment_mortality_rate`.
+The mortality rate (a multiplicative factor of the given population) is computed in :py:meth:`slim.simulation.cage.Cage.get_lice_treatment_mortality_rate`.
 In the case of EMB it is the following: